 The agent's behavior is modeled by a finite state machine.
-Each agent can send and/or receive messages to/from the other agents of the same group, as shown in the fig. 1.
-Following messages are used: CarpoolRequestMessage, AcceptMessage and RejectMessage.
+Each agent can send and/or receive messages to/from the other agents of the same group, as shown in fig. 1.
+The following messages are used: CarpoolRequestMessage, AcceptMessage and RejectMessage.

-Figure 1: State-transition diagram of an agent $a_i$
+Figure 1: State-transition diagram of an agent $a_i$ .